 Timna Park is a huge park, covering about 15,000 acres, full of beautiful desert scenery and some historical spots.
 The Timna Valley was the site of the first copper mine in the world.
 While touring the place for only a couple of hours, we found many ancient mining shafts.
-The Egyptian have spent a long time in this area, mining copper, so we also found some ancient inscriptions on the rock walls (at “The Solomon Pillars”) and the remainings of an ancient temple.
+The Egyptians have spent a long time in this area, mining copper, so we also found some ancient Egyptian inscriptions on the rock walls (at “The Solomon Pillars”) and the remainings of an ancient temple.
 Our guest, who came from abroad, said she’d never seen a place so enchanting like this.

-When visiting, make sure to stop at the Timna Articial Lake and fill up some plastic bottles with colorful sand, so you can take something back home.
+Also, make sure to stop at the Timna Articial Lake and fill up some plastic bottles with colorful sand, so you can take something back home.

 The park is situated about 25 km from Eilat, a 20 minutes’ drive from the city.
 It is possible to take a bus to the station that’s situated in front of the road leading to the park, but you should get ready for a lot of walking if you’re not coming with a car.
 It’s recommended to visit Timna Park by car.
-Elsewise, you will have to hike in the park all day and maybe more.
+Elsewise, you will have to hike or bike in the park all day and maybe more.
 I’m not a biker, but I’ve heard there are awesome bike singles all around the park!
 And it costs just 60 ILS for a half day bike rental from the park’s entrance.

 There is a mid-range entrance fee.